algorandfoundation/algokit-utils-ts/docs/v7-migration.md

 Version 4 of the TypeScript typed app client generator introduces breaking changes to the generated client that support the new `AppFactory` and `AppClient` functionality along with adding ARC-56 support.
 The generated client has better typing support for things like state commensurate with the new capabilities within ARC-56.

+It's worth noting that because we have maintained backwards compatibility with the pre v6.1.0 stateless functions, older typed clients generated using version 3 of the TypeScript typed client generator will work against v7 and v8 of utils, however you won't have access to the new features or ARC-56 support.

-If you are converting from an older typed client to a new one you will need to make the following changes:
+If you want to convert from an older typed client to a new one you will need to make the following changes:

 - The constructor parameters for a client are different per the above notes about `AppClient`, the recommended way of constructing a client / factory is via `algorand.client.getTyped*()` for a terse creation experience
 - The app client no longer creates or deploys contracts, you need to use the factory for that, which will in turn give you a typed client instance